madewithmu/madewithmu.github.io/_posts/2019-01-04-CircuitPython2019.markdown

 Sadly, the tech world has a history of being open only to certain types of people (mainly people like me: white straight dudes with the privilege of money to buy equipment and time to attend to their education).
-It means the technology created only reflects the desires and needs of just these sorts of people.
+It means technology usually only reflects the desires and needs of just these sorts of people.

 We can do better than this skewed state of affairs.

-By fostering an open and inclusive community around an easy to learn and affordable project that helps folks learn about technology, Adafruit's CricuitPython is, in a very practical sense, the antidote to the exclusion of folks in tech.
+In a very practical sense Adafruit's CircuitPython is an antidote to the exclusion of folks in tech.
+They are fostering an open and inclusive community around an easy-to-learn and affordable project that helps folks learn about technology.

 Such community building is incredibly hard to pull off and sustain.
 So my wish is that Scott, Kattni, Dan, Phil, Limor and all the others working so hard in